-RN students whose cumulative GPA falls below 2.75 after completing nine semester hours at MMC will be dismissed from he nursing major.
-Students must repeat any required nursing course in which they receive a grade of "C" or better to progress in the nursing curriculum.
+RN students whose cumulative GPA falls below 2.75 after completing nine semester hours at MMC will be dismissed from the nursing major.
+Students must repeat any required nursing course in which they receive a grade of "D" or "F" and receive a grade of "C" or better to progress in the nursing curriculum.